hargi12/ugandaemr-technicalguide/report-development-guidelines.md

 # Report Development Guidelines

 1. Fork the UgandaEMR Reports repository and clone the fork onto your computer
-2. Open the ugandaemr reports module in your IDE.
+2. Open the UgandaEMR reports module in your favorite IDE.
 3. In the api module, go to org.openmrs.module.ugandaemrreports.reports package.
-4. This is where all reports are made.
-To create a new report copy and paste one of the existing report files and rename your file appropriately.
+4. This is where all reports are created.
+To create a new report, copy and paste one of the existing report files and rename your file appropriately.
 5. In the new file created, we need to change various values
    1. ```text
       return value of the getExcelDesignUuid() method.
 This should be a unique string, different from other report ids.